Must Have WordPress Plugins

 Although it is important to keep the number of plugins on your website to a minimum, this is one plugin that is worth having.

 Yes, I know you can add the Google Analytics tracking code manually to the head section of the website, avoiding the need for another plugin.
-However, the Google Analytics for WordPress by MonsterInsights comes with a load of additional tracking for events, goals, AMP, etc. This saves you having to modify the tracking code manually yourself to give you all the extra conversion data.
+However, the Google Analytics for WordPress by MonsterInsights comes with a load of additional tracking for events, goals, AMP, etc. This saves you from having to modify the tracking code manually yourself to give you all the extra conversion data.

 If you want to find out more about event tracking, then take a read of this post: how to setup Google Analytics event tracking.

-To find out more about the Google Analytics for WordPress by MonsterInsights plugin, and to download the latest version of this must have WordPress plugins, visit: https://en-gb.wordpress.org/plugins/google-analytics-for-wordpress/.
+To find out more about the Google Analytics for WordPress by MonsterInsights plugin, and to download the latest version of this must-have WordPress plugins, visit: https://en-gb.wordpress.org/plugins/google-analytics-for-wordpress/.

 A plugin that we would never dream of not installing on any WordPress site is Yoast SEO.
 Yoast SEO is the best SEO plugin available for WordPress which comes with a load of features to help your site be found easier in the likes of Google.